fsfe/reuse-docs/tutorial.md

 ```
 /*
- * SPDX-Copyright: 2019 Jane Doe <jane@example.com>
+ * SPDX-FileCopyrightText: 2019 Jane Doe <jane@example.com>
  *
  * SPDX-License-Identifier: GPL-3.0-or-later
  */
 ```

-The `SPDX-Copyright` tag records the publication years and copyright holder of the contents of the file.
+The `SPDX-FileCopyrightText` tag records the publication years and copyright holder of the contents of the file.
 You can read more about [which publication years to use]({{< relref "faq.md#years-copyright" >}}) and [what copyright holders are]({{< relref "faq.md#copyright-holder-author" >}}) in the FAQ.